Assessing Organizational Culture & Impacts on Culture from Company Transitions

 Are you looking for an organizational culture assessment instrument for change impacts or organizational culture survey questions?
 We can help!

 Continue reading to access our free downloadable culture assessment survey questions.
-Check out the AGS Change Impacts Assessment Toolkit to find a template for assessing organisational culture impacts from a change project.
+Check out the OCMS Portal with Change Impacts Assessment Tool to find a template for assessing organisational culture impacts from a change project.

 What are the Standard Types of Organizational Culture in the Workplace?